carpentries-incubator/high-dimensional-analysis-in-python/_episodes/03-Regression-Intro.md

 > >
 > >
 > > **Explaining the relationship between the predictor(s) and the response Variable**
 > > If your main objective for your regression model is to explain the relationship(s) between the predictor(s) and the response variable, the R-squared is mostly irrelevant.
-A predictor variable that consistently relates to a change in the response variable is typically always interesting — regardless of the the effect size.
+A predictor variable that consistently relates to a change in the response variable (i.e., has a statistically significant effect) is typically always interesting — regardless of the the effect size.
 > >
 > > **Predicting the response variable**
 > > If your main objective is to predict the value of the response variable accurately using the predictor variable, then R-squared is important.
 The value for R-squared can range from 0 to 1.
 A value of 0 indicates that the response variable cannot be explained by the predictor variable at all.
 A value of 1 indicates that the response variable can be perfectly explained without error by the predictor variable.
 In general, the larger the R-squared value, the more precisely the predictor variables are able to predict the value of the response variable.
 How high an R-squared value needs to be depends on how precise you need to be for your specific model's application.
 To find out what is considered a “good” R-squared value, you will need to explore what R-squared values are generally accepted in your particular field of study.